An Easy Way to Choose Attractive Color Combinations

 1. An image that you like, maybe one that you think ties in with the theme of whatever you're designing.

-2. A paint program with an eye dropper tool.
+2. A painting program with an eye dropper tool.

 Method:

-1. Load the image into your paint program.
+1. Open the image into your painting program.

-2. If you want a color scheme consisting of colors that are in the browser color-safe palette, and your paint program (not every program does) has a function to convert images into color-safe palettes, use it now.
+2. If you want a color scheme consisting of colors that are in the browser color-safe palette, and your painting programs (not every program does) has a function to convert images into color-safe palettes, use it now.

 If your want color-safe colors, but your paint program doesn't have a function to convert images into it, don't worry, I'll show you how to convert colors manually at the end of this article.
 In this case, proceed with steps 3 and 4, and then at the end manually convert each of your chosen colors to browser-safe colors using the method explained below.